 Possibly the best part of planning a wedding for travel addicts is deciding where to go on the honeymoon!!
 Jay and I have been tossing around ideas for potential honeymoon trips for probably two years, but in the next few months we’re going to actually have to pick just one.
 We’re both dreaming big and seeing this celebration as an opportunity to splurge and take a trip we might otherwise write off as too expensive or not easily achievable using just points and miles.
+We’ve come up with a Mediterranean cruise, South Africa, or a Viking River Cruise.

 With that said, I’ll be writing a mini honeymoon series of posts about each destination.
 These posts will feature positives, negatives, estimated costs, and our general thoughts about each location.